3D Cell Cultures

 Mesenchymal stem cell interacting with 3D hydrogel

-3D polyethylene glycol (PEG) hydrogels have shown great promise in this respect5.
-Here we tested whether PEG hydrogels are compatible with our 3D Cell Explorer.
-We grew mesenchymal stem cells in 3D PEG hydrogels of varying degrees of stiffness, which were kindly provided by Dr. Sonja Giger and Prof. Matthias Lutolf from EPFL, Switzerland.
-We then imaged cells for 48 hours at an acquisition rate of one image every 30 seconds.
+For this video, mesenchymal stem cells were grown in 3D PEG hydrogels of varying degrees of stiffness, which were kindly provided by Dr. Sonja Giger and Prof. Matthias Lutolf from EPFL, Switzerland.
+The cells were then imaged for 48 hours at an acquisition rate of one image every 30 seconds.
 A post-processing colour scale was applied to data in the z-axis, to add spatial information to our images.
 Blue indicates where the cell is closer to the surface of the gel, while pink indicates where it is further away.

 The solid gel had no impact on image quality; cells spread further and were more mobile on soft gels than stiff gels but were equally healthy on both.
 Images taken of cells on one of the soft hydrogels were particularly interesting.
 The surface of the gel in question had slight indentations on the surface creating a more complex nanotopography.
-Although not the intended aim of the experiment, the video of this gel (shown here) highlighted some of the interesting interactions that occur at the surface interface.
 The cell can be observed pulling and pushing on gel pieces and occupying the holes on the surface (we marked these moments in the video with circles).
 These observations show that the combination of 3D hydrogels and holotomography can open the door for novel observations to be made about how stem cells sense and interact with their physical environment.

 HeLa cells in gel

-Image: a.
-HeLa cells encapsulated in alginate beads suspended in DMEM solution and visualized through a glass coverslip.
-The alginate beads were generated using sciDROP PICO technology mounted on a sciFLEXARRAYER S3 (SCIENION AG, Germany). b. & c.
-100 μm-diameter agarose microgels encapsulating mESs (mouse embryonic stem cells).
+Image a shows HeLa cells encapsulated in alginate beads suspended in DMEM solution and visualized through a glass coverslip.
+The alginate beads were generated using sciDROP PICO technology mounted on a sciFLEXARRAYER S3 (SCIENION AG, Germany).
+Image b. & c. show 100 μm-diameter agarose microgels encapsulating mESs (mouse embryonic stem cells).
 High-throughput combinatorial cell co-culture using microfluidics, 28 Apr 2011, Ethan Tumarkin et al.

 3D alginate beads with E.coli